prajwalroxxs/MMFakeNewsDetection/README.md

 ## 🤝 Contributing

 This is a research project demonstrating multi-modal approaches to fake news detection.
 Contributions and improvements are welcome!

-## 📄 License

-This project is intended for research and educational purposes.

----

-**Note**: This system is designed for research purposes and should be used as part of a comprehensive fact-checking workflow, not as a standalone truth determination tool.